Vegan Khao Soi Thai Soup is the vegan form of a traditional Thai curry noodle soup popular filled with vegetables, noodles and shiitake mushrooms.

 - Heat olive oil in a skillet, just enough to coat it.
 Slice the chilis in half and throw away the seeds.
 Stir fry the chilis for a minute or two, then toss them and the rest of the paste ingredients into a food processor (I used a mini one) and blend into a lumpy paste (add more or less water to achieve a paste) and set aside.

 For the Broth

-Heat the broth in a pot.
+- Heat the broth in a pot.
 When steaming but not boiling, pour in the coconut milk, stirring as it separates.
 Stir in a few tablespoons of the paste you made, and then the rest of the broth ingredients.
 Keep stirring until soup becomes thick.
-I have a new KitchenAid Pro Line thermal blender (Thank you KitchenAid!) so I just finished off the thickening by putting my soup in there for a hot spin, but if you don't have a thermal blender, keep simmering for about 10 minutes, keeping up with the stirring..
+I used a thermal blender so I just finished off the thickening by putting my soup in there for a hot spin, but if you don't have a thermal blender, keep simmering for about 1-2 minutes, keeping up with the stirring..